chaitanyaankam/spring-batch-using-rest/README.md

 - Skip Policy, Retry Policy and Restart Policy dosent corresponds to any business case for the given implmentation
 - There colud be more...

-## Pending
-- Validation to allow only CSV file in file upload API `TO DO`
-- Pending verification of `Database lock` scenrio `TO DO`
-- TaskExecutor Integration to step; found some spring issue `JobExecutionDao Synchronization issue`. `TO BE RESOLVED`
-- Test cases covered to business logic (Services, ItemReader, ItemWriter, ItemProcessor), `TO DO` for Controllers and Batch configuration
-- Integration with some `Observability` platform for monitoring runtime.

 ## Basic Features Achieved
 - API to Upload CSV file
 - API to Start, Stop, Restart batch execution and Read Processing Information of current execution
-- API to expose Resources which are loaded using Batch
+- API to expose Resources which are loaded using Batch and manage (CRUD Operations) them.

+## Pending
+- Validation to allow only CSV file in file upload API `TO DO`
+- TaskExecutor Integration to step; found some spring issue `JobExecutionDao Synchronization issue TO BE RESOLVED`
+- Imporve Unit Test case coverage `TO DO`
+- Integration with some `Observability` platform for monitoring runtime `TO DO`

 ## More help needed to get started?
 - Sample Requests are available in `src/main/resources/requests.txt`.